ibm-cloud-docs/cloud-databases/reference-hpcs.md

 # {{site.data.keyword.hscrypto}} integration
 {: #hpcs}

-{{site.data.keyword.cloud}} is transitioning its dedicated key management offering from {{site.data.keyword.hscrypto}} to {{site.data.keyword.keymanagementservicelong}} Dedicated (Single Tenant).
-As part of this transition, HPCS will reach End of Life (EOL) on March 20, 2027, after which it will no longer be supported and any remaining instances will be terminated.
-To ensure continued service availability and support, you must migrate all existing {{site.data.keyword.hscrypto}} root keys to {{site.data.keyword.keymanagementservicelong_notm}} Dedicated (Single Tenant) before the EOL date.
+{{site.data.keyword.cloud}} is transitioning the dedicated key management services from {{site.data.keyword.hscrypto}} to {{site.data.keyword.keymanagementservicelong}} Dedicated.
+Migrate existing {{site.data.keyword.hscrypto}} (HPCS) root keys to {{site.data.keyword.keymanagementservicelong}} Dedicated (Single Tenant) before HPCS End of Life (EOL) on March 20, 2027 to ensure continued service availability.
+After that date any remaining instances will be terminated.
+To ensure continued service availability and support, you must migrate all existing HPCS root keys to {{site.data.keyword.keymanagementservicelong_notm}} Dedicated (Single Tenant) before the EOL date.
 [Learn how to migrate your root keys](#migrating_hpcs_to_kp).
 {: deprecated}

 The data that you store in {{site.data.keyword.databases-for}} is encrypted by default by using randomly generated keys.
 If you need to control the encryption keys, you can Bring Your Own Key (BYOK) through [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started), and use one of your own keys to encrypt your databases.
 Take note that {{site.data.keyword.hscrypto}} for {{site.data.keyword.cloud}} Databases backups is currently not supported for the majority of regions and not recommended to be used without careful considerations of the impact to disaster recovery.